-In March 2014, a consulting agreement was executed between the Company and Terra Industrial, with Allen Johnson as agent.
+The Company paid no royalties years ended March 31, 2016 and 2015, as a royalty agreement was replaced with a consulting agreement in March 2015.
+The agreement was executed between the Company and Terra Industrial, with Allen Johnson as agent.
 The intent of this agreement was to replace the aforementioned royalty agreements.
 The agreement is for the term of 10 years with fees of \$100,000 CAD paid quarterly.